sarveshp1710/Home-Security-Project-prototype/README.md

 - Non-blocking IR decoding using `IRremote` library
 - PIN entry using remote number keys
 - Clear (`*`) and OK (`#`) functionality
+- Mode can be switched using special remote buttons.
-- Toggle IR mode using special remote button
+- Open and Close door action also can be done using special remote buttons.

 ---